 We shall archive the documents of the case (except those which you request to be returned to you, for a period of ten (10) years following our last invoice.
 You are hereby authorising us to destroy the documents after expiry of this period.
 We shall not destroy the documents which you expressly request us in writing to put into a safe location.
 We normally invoice the recuperation of archived documents following an instruction from you.
 We further reserve the right to invoice the time spent on the reading of document, writing of letters and other work required to respond to your instructions.

 You may terminate our mandate at any moment in writing.

 We may decide to stop acting on your behalf for a good reason and with reasonable notice.
-The late or non-payment of our invoices and requests for retainers is deemed to be such a good reason.
+Late or non-payment of our invoices and requests for retainers shall be considered a good reason.